Niklas Buschmann

 \[\mathbf{e}_x = \begin{pmatrix}0 & 1\\ 1 & 0\end{pmatrix} \quad \mathbf{e}_y = \begin{pmatrix}0 & -i\\ i & 0\end{pmatrix} \quad \mathbf{e}_z = \begin{pmatrix}1 & 0\\ 0 & -1\end{pmatrix}\]

-Another interesting fact, the relationship beween Pauli matrices and the scalar and cross product, is immediately obvious when looking at it from a geometric algebra perspective:
+The relationship beween Pauli matrices and the scalar and cross product, is immediately obvious when looking at it from a geometric algebra perspective:

 \[(\mathbf{a}\cdot\bm{\sigma})(\mathbf{b}\cdot\bm{\sigma}) = (\mathbf{a}\cdot\mathbf{b}) + i(\mathbf{a}\times\mathbf{b})\cdot \bm{\sigma}\]

-Again a matrix representation of quaternions can be found using the products of the Pauli matrices:
+A matrix representation of quaternions can be found using the products of the Pauli matrices:

 \[a+bi+cj+dk = a\begin{pmatrix}1 & 0\\ 0 & 1\end{pmatrix} + b\begin{pmatrix}i & 0\\ 0 & -i\end{pmatrix} + c\begin{pmatrix}0 & 1\\ -1 & 0\end{pmatrix} + d\begin{pmatrix}0 & i\\ i & 0\end{pmatrix} = \begin{pmatrix}a+bi & c+di\\ -c+di & a-bi\end{pmatrix}\]